 Servicemembers may be eligible to purchase TRS for themselves and their immediate family members if they meet the following three conditions:

-Second, if they served continuously on active duty for 90 days or more under such call or order.
+- They served continuously on active duty for 90 days or more.

 Check out the TRICARE Reserve Select Fact Sheet to learn more about the costs and benefits of this program.